 Students who have an understanding of basic algebraic principles for solving word problems using equations and who have completed some basic sciences would be most suited for this course.
 The program will prepare students to enter the pharmacy field and to take the Pharmacy Technician Certification Board's (PTCB) exam.

-Mail or deliver between January 26th to February 26th, 2015 a complete Application Packet to CLIMB center.
+Pharmacy Technician Application Deadline has been extend to Friday March 20th.
+Mail or deliver a complete Application Packet to CLIMB center.
 (Applications submitted before January 26th, will not be accepted and will be returned.)

 - Pharmacy Technician I registration fee $1,570; Includes lab fees and all supplies.
 Does not include books.